ashejim/C964/task1.md

 - [**Part C requirements**](https://ashejim.github.io/C964/task2_c/task2_part_c.html#what-does-the-application-need-to-do)
 - [**Parts A, B, and D requirements**](https://ashejim.github.io/C964/task2_doc/task2_doc.html#task-2-the-documentation)

-For the documentation, preserve the template's section titles, and order, and submit all four parts as a single document (preferably a pdf).
+For the documentation, preserve the template's section titles, and order, and submit all four parts as a single document (preferably a `.pdf`).
 With a long, complicated document, aligning content to competencies presents a challenge.
 Don't make things difficult for the evaluator by spreading the content over several documents in an unfamiliar format.

 If anything needs further explanation, please ask us!
 [Contact your C964 course instructor](https://ashejim.github.io/C964/ci_c964.html#c964-course-faculty).